 What Do Search Engines Say About Link Building?

 Which Search Engine Gives The Best Advice?

-Unless you have no clue about what is going on and think GooglePlus counts are the number one ranking factor, you’ll realise building high quality links to your site is STILL the single most important thing you can be doing to improve the rank of an already relevant page (if you haven’t been doing anything shady in the past, that is.
-If you have, you need to concentrate on dissociating your self first from unnatural links).
+Unless you think GooglePlus counts are the number one ranking factor, you’ll realise building high-quality links to your site is STILL the single most important thing you can be doing to improve the rank of an already relevant high-quality page (if you haven’t been doing anything shady in the past, that is.
+If you have, you need to concentrate on dissociating yourself first from unnatural links).

-Bing and Yahoo encourage you to outreach for relevant links to improve the rank of your website:
+Bing and Yahoo recently encouraged you to outreach for relevant links to improve the rank of your website: Bing said:

 “simply ask websites for them”

 “Correspond with Webmasters of related sites and other providers of relevant content in order to increase the number of links to your site.”